kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 The revised node configurations will be automatically propagated at both the node and cluster levels, eliminating the necessity for a kubelet reset.
 Furthermore, this proposal intends to enhance the initialization and reinitialization processes of resource managers, including the CPU manager and memory manager, in response to alterations in a node's CPU and memory configurations.
 This approach aims to optimize resource management, improve scalability, and minimize disruptions to cluster operations.

 ## Motivation
+Currently, the node's configurations are recorded solely during the kubelet bootstrap phase and subsequently cached. assuming the node's compute capacity remains unchanged throughout the cluster's lifecycle.

+However, contemporary kernel capabilities enable the dynamic addition of CPUs and memory to a node (References: https://docs.kernel.org/core-api/cpu_hotplug.html and https://docs.kernel.org/core-api/memory-hotplug.html).
+This can result in Kubernetes being unaware of the node's altered compute capacities during a live-resize, causing the node to retain outdated information.
+This can lead to inconsistencies or an imbalance in the cluster, affecting the optimal scheduling and deployment of workloads.

 In a conventional Kubernetes environment, the cluster resources might necessitate modification due to the following factors:
 - Inaccurate resource allocation during cluster initialization.